-If you have a special needs child, you can find resources to help your family here.
-If you want to impact the lives of a special needs family, we’ve got some ideas for you below.
+If you have a child with special needs, you can find resources to help your family here.
+If you want to support and encourage fhese families, we’ve got some ideas for you below.

-I am listing this one first because I think it is the most important!
-Please notice that I did not say IGNORE the disability.
-But look beyond it.
+I am listing this one first because I think it is the most important.
+Please notice that I did not say ignore the disability; look beyond it.

-Make an effort to read books that include characters with different disabilities.
-This website offers some great book suggestions: Children’s books about special needs.
+Make an effort to read books that include characters with different abilities.
 When you see someone in the store who appears “different,” smile and say hi (really, shouldn’t we be doing this with all people?).
 When there is a character in a movie or television show who has autism or other special needs, talk about it.